MAstilleroF/manuelastillero.github.io/index.md

 --> [+qL](https://www.manuelastillero.com):
 * humano, demasiado abogado: si tienes un problema relacionado con el mundo del derecho, yo te lo resuelvo.
 FIN
 * _human, too lawyer: if you have a problem related to the world of law, I will solve it for you.
-END_
+END

 --> [holoLAWn, #beyondthelaw](https://www.hololawn.io):
 * un equipo de HLW-Replicantes preparado para resolver tus problemas tecnolegales o, alternativamente, demoler a tu oponente (y el jodido musno si es necesario)
 * _a team of HLW-Replicants ready to solve your technolegal problems or, alternatively, to demolish your opponent (and the fucking world if necessary)
+* humano, demasiado abogado: si tienes un problema relacionado con el mundo del derecho, yo te lo resuelvo.
+FIN
+* _human, too lawyer: if you have a problem related to the world of law, I will solve it for you.
+END_

 --> [ACV](https://read.cv/mastillerof):
 * porque [LinkedIn](https://www.linkedin.com/in/manuelastillero) es un pestiño